 But what about fertility after the contraceptive injection?

 We also surveyed women who had previously used the contraceptive injection, asking them the same question about their menstrual cycle.
 This is where we found things took a little longer.
-Our results show it took up to 18 months for the majority of women to return to their normal menstrual cycles.
+Our results show it took up to 18 months in some cases for women to return to their normal menstrual cycles.

-The contraceptive injection works by stopping ovulation and commonly causes changes to bleeding patterns, with some finding a stop to their periods a beneficial side-effect.
+The contraceptive injection works by stopping ovulation and commonly causes changes to bleeding patterns, including stopping periods which many find is a beneficial side-effect.
 One user of The Lowdown wrote: